coxjonc/coxjonc.github.io/_posts/2020-05-03-fast-modexp-performance.markdown

 date: 2020-05-03
 ---

 The following problem, from _Structure and Interpretation of Computer Programs_ (SICP), shows how a small change can wreck the performance of a fast program.
+I like this problem because it forces you to think about the internals of the Lisp interpreter, and about the practical effects of trading a linear recursive algorithm for a tree-recursive one.

-Take a look at the following program for doing fast modular exponentiation.
-It calculates \\(b^e \bmod m\\) by repeatedly squaring \\(b\\) and taking the remainder of the intermediate results mod \\(m\\), with a little extra logic to handle odd exponents.
+The example program we'll consider computes a modular exponent - $b^e \bmod m$.
+It's written in a dialect of Scheme used in SICP.
+If you want to run it locally I recommend the [DrRacket IDE](https://racket-lang.org/).
+DrRacket has an [sicp language](https://docs.racket-lang.org/sicp-manual/) that you can install using the built-in package manager, as well as some utilities for tracing function calls, which will come in handy later.

 {% highlight scheme %}
 (define (expmod base exp m)